 Sow winter-hardy annuals outside now!

-Some cut flowers grown from seed are hardy and can also be sown as early as late summer, autumn or early spring.
-The advantage is that they flower as early as May, thus closing the important gap between spring bloomers such as tulips and the classic summer flowers.
-It’s magic every time poppies unfurl or nigellas present themselves in their graceful form.
+There are some cut flowers, grown from seeds, that are hardy and can already be sown in late summer, fall or early spring.
+The advantage is that they bloom as early as May, closing the important gap between spring bloomers like tulips and the classic summer flowers.
+It’s pure magic every time poppies unfurl or nigellas present themselves in their graceful form.

 Seeding in late summer can be done outside.
 However, we still recommend sowing the seedlings in their own pots first and placing them in the bed later.
-Important: Start in a covered place so that the young plants are protected from rain.
-If you missed sowing in August/September, you can also start sowing indoors from February and then put the plants in the garden from late March.
+It is advisable to start in a covered place so that the young plants are protected from rain.
+If you missed sowing in August/September, you can also start sowing indoors from February and put the plants in the garden from late March.